brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**Hereditary**

+Granted, the central twist was spoiled for me, but so much of this movie felt joyless.
+Theoretically this movie should’ve been right up my alley, but honestly I would’ve rather rewatched the VVitch for the umpteenth time.

+**Widow**

+This was one of my favorite movies of the year.
+Wow.
+A all badass lady heist movie with actual stakes!
+Everyone delivers in this film, and it was a hoot.
+A+

 **Crazy Rich Asians**

 This was a schlocky romcom about a very rarefied set of Chinese Singaporeans.
 It was fun enough, and now both of the people I saw it with want to flood the aisle of a building during their wedding.
 Moms are a lot.